0xHamy/markdown-moment/README.md

 ---

+- [ ] When doing a section, the sidebar should only show chapters & sections for that module
+	- [ ] Each module can be done any time and they will have its own progress bar that will show on course review page
+- [ ] Horizontal course card must have info from course_intro.yaml && two buttons, one to show "Course Information" and another one to "View course"
+	- [ ] Show information will show contents of course_info.md
+	- [ ] `View course` will show each module on a horizontal card with description and `View` button and it will show a progress bar
+	- [ ] Additionally this page will show a base progress bar that calculates score from all modules within that course; all points too
 - [ ] Add dim mode to create an overlay on site for night mode
 - [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by default show only English courses but add options to show courses in other languages
 	- [ ] Create the same course in French